TheCaptain989/radarr-striptracks/README.md

 * *The `:org` language code is meaningless.*<br/>The original video language cannot be determined.
 * *Profile skipping is not available.*
 * *The resultant MKV embedded title attribute is set to the basename of the file minus the extension.*<br/>The canonical name of the movie/TV show cannot otherwise be determined.
-* *Radarr or Sonarr APIs are not called and their database is not updated.*<br/>This may require a manual rescan of converted videos.
+* *Radarr or Sonarr APIs are not called and their database is not updated.*<br/>This may require a manual Refresh & Scan of processed videos.
 * *Original video files are deleted.*<br/>The Recycle Bin function is not available.

 ### Batch Example